cspoppuppy/CV/README.md

 A pattern thinker and self-driven learner.
 Enjoy solving challenging problems from first principles.

 Enjoy partnering with people with a growth mindset and intellectual curiosity.
-Enjoy working in organisation value people over managerial power.
+Enjoy working in organisation that values people over managerial power.

 Currently I am attending Makers Academy to build up my software development knowledge more systematically, and learn latest tools and best practices to work efficiently within a technical team.